Menu

 Nominations for any member wishing to stand for election to the Trustee Management Board should be sent to the Secretary no later than two weeks before the AGM which, each year, is in April.

-The 2024 AGM is scheduled ro be held on 7 April at the Bee Academy.
+The 2025 AGM was held on 6 April at the Bee Academy attended by 28 members.

 OTHER Non Trustee ROLES